Frequently Asked Questions

 The first step is to contact: firstname.lastname@example.org.
-We will organize an introduction meeting to discuss how you can benefit from Cybera’s internet and firewall services.
+We will organize an introduction meeting to discuss how you can benefit from Cybera’s network and above-the-network services.
 This will be followed by a discussion between your network technicians and Cybera’s technical team, who will guide the process from that point onward.

 Getting set up for the Internet Buying Group, Peering, or the Virtual Firewall Service takes approximately 4 - 10 weeks, depending on your connection type.